unkcpz/tatzelwurm/DESIGN.md

 - The `Process` can be `launch` or `continue` by the `ProcessLauncher` registered with its `__call__` (queue up tasks).
 - The `Process` itself when initilized, will registered the `message_reciever` to listen to queue when there are action signals to `play`, `pause` or `kill` the `Process`.

+The reason why we should not rely on 3rd-part message broker is not only that the extra service is hard to deploy.
+Those message broker is design for large distribute system runs for microservices and usually involve with a lot of machines.
+In AiiDA case, the common scenario is that there are not too many clients (workers/actioners) talk to server (coordinator), thus it requires a very neat implementation that can add more bussiness logic around but still keep it lightweight.

 ### Design note

 The related design pattern is: